foldingbeauty/kelda/training_material/warm-up.md

 Everybody in a circle.
 Start with one person, who waves both hands to his/her neighbor, saying `Whoosh`.
 The next person passes the Whoosh to his neighbor, and that way the Whoosh is passed around the circle.
 There`s 4 other sounds/movements that can be made.

 - `Boing`: indicated by saying Wow, and moving both arms down.
-A Wow changes the direction of the Whoosh
+A Wow changes the direction of the Whoosh.
 - `Zap`: instead of passing the Whoosh to your neighbor, it gets zapped to the person you point to.
 The receiver continues with either a Whoosh to his neighbor, or another Zap to another person.
 A Wow after a Zap returns to the Zapper.

 If the group is ready for more action: